-Product Knowledge: Cosmetic Expiration Dates and Point After Opening
+Shelf Life: Cosmetic Expiration Dates and Point After Opening

-Did you know once products are opened, their longevity has a pretty specific end-date?
-Even if a product isn’t labeled with an expiration date, more times than not, there is a marking that lets you know when a product is no longer as effective as when it was formulated.
+Did you know once products are opened, their longevity has a specific end-date?
+Even if a product isn’t labeled with an expiration date, it often has a mark that indicates when a product is no longer as effective as when it was formulated.

 After a trip to South Korea, where this labeling is a well-known tool used for buying and selling products, Meghan O’Brien, manager of product and packaging development for Vincent Longo Cosmetics, learned that products have both an expiration date and something called a point after opening (PAO) date, so both professionals and clients can know when a product is past-due.